awsdocs/aws-greengrass-developer-guide/doc_source/console-mod7.md

    1. Copy the full path to the file \(for example, `/usr/lib/x86_64-linux-gnu/softhsm/libsofthsm2.so`\)\.
 You use this value later\.

-1. Stop the AWS Greengrass daemon\.
+1. Stop the Greengrass daemon\.

    ```
    cd /greengrass/ggc/core/